SecurityTokenStandard/EIP-Spec/EIP-SFT.md

 Given the enumerable nature of an owners tranches, implementations should avoid using for / while loops to enumerate tranches on-chain.
 Doing so may incur unbounded gas costs or breach block gas limits.

+### Reason Codes

+Transactions that could fail, for example transfers, return a reason code.
+Reason codes follow the ERC-1066 specification, and are defined as:

+0x00 - success
+[TODO - complete...]

 ### ERC20 / ERC777 Backwards Compatibility

 In order to remain backwards compatible with ERC20 / ERC777 (and other fungible token standards) it is necessary to define what tranche or tranches are used when a `transfer` / `send` operation is executed (i.e. when not explicitly specifying the tranche).